All Episodes

 We haven't verified it.

-But you're telling me it goes way beyond that that Christopher Steele and Bruce Orr and others have contacted each other how many times, and they want to give this what they know is false information to Robert Mueller.
+But you're telling me it goes way beyond that, that Christopher Steele and Bruce Orr and others have contacted each other how many times, and they want to give this what they know is false information to Robert Mueller.

-The um I I I can't yet confirm the Muller Engel.
+I can't yet confirm the Mueller angle.

 That's something we're looking at, but I can confirm that Orr was feeding information to the FBI on behalf of Steele after Steele was fired.

-Either in the early days of the Trump presidency when they were uh when uh Steele was worried that the whole co uh investigation was going to collapse, and so Orr becomes his conduit uh to feed the FBI information.
+These are in the early days of the Trump presidency when Steele was worried that the whole investigation was going to collapse.

 Meanwhile, he has a conflict of interest.